Do Restaurants Use Sous Vide?

 The very first step is to vacuum seal the food that you are preparing.
 Put your food in a bag and use a vacuum sealer to get rid of all the air.

-See also 11 Best Sous Vide Bags
+See also 11 Best Sous Vide Containers

 You can also use the water displacement method to get rid of the air.
 Dip the bag in a water bath slowly, then when the water reaches above the food, seal your bag.